Mimetes saxatilis

 Mimetes saxatilis or limestone pagoda is an evergreen, upright, rarely branching shrub of 1–2¼ m (3⅓–7¼ ft) high, assigned to the family Proteaceae.
 The approximately oval leaves are 3½–5 cm (1.4–2.0 in) long and 1½–3 cm (0.6–1.2 in) wide with a blunt, thickened, reddish tip or with three crowded teeth.
-It has cylinder-shaped inflorescences topped by a crest of green leaves, further consisting of heads with 12-22 individual bright yellow flowers, each in the axil of a flat, green leaf.
+It has cylinder-shaped inflorescences topped by a crest of green leaves, further consisting of heads with 12–22 individual bright yellow flowers, each in the axil of a flat, green leaf.
 It is an endemic species that is restricted to limestone outcrops in the Agulhas plains in the very south of the Western Cape province of South Africa.
 It is considered an endangered species.
 Flowering may occur between July and December, but is unreliable in its timing, dependent on sufficient moisture availability.

 Description

 Mimetes saxatilis is an evergreen, upright, rarely branching shrub of 1–2¼ m (3⅓–7¼ ft) high.
 Its branches are ½–1 cm (0.2–0.4 in) thick, initially densely felty, later becoming hairless.
 After the leaves are shed, conspicuous marks remain.
-The leathery leaves are alternately set, at a slight upward angle and somewhat overlapping and lack both stipules and a leaf stalks.
+The leathery leaves are alternately set, at a slight upward angle and somewhat overlapping and lack both stipules and leaf stalks.
 The leaves are elliptic to broadly oval, 3½–5 cm (1.4–2.0 in) long and 1½–3 cm (0.6–1.2 in) wide with an entire margin and a blunt thickened tip or with three crowded teeth, with a row of hairs along the rim and an initially felty, later hairless surface.

 The inflorescences at the top of the shoots are cylinder-shaped, 5–10 cm (2–4 in) long and 5–6 cm (2.0–2.4 in) in diameter below a crest of green, oval or elliptic, more or less upright leaves.
 The flower heads consist of fourteen to twenty two individual flowers and are subtended by an ordinary, flat, green leaf.
 The outer whorl of bracts that encircle the flower heads are loosely arranged, oval to broadly lance-shaped with a pointy tip, 1–2½ cm (0.4–1.0 in) long and 6–8 mm (¼–⅓ in) wide, with a hairless surface except for a row of hairs along the edge.
 The bracts on the inside of the head are narrowly lance-shaped, 1¼–2½ cm (½–1 in) long and ¼–½ cm (0.1–0.2 in) wide.